All About Japanese JLPT 2026 Exam

 There are many places globally where you can take the JLPT exam.

-Japan has 47 testing centers, while overseas test centers are located in 274 overseas centers in 94 countries.
+Japan has 47 testing centers, and overseas test centers are located in 274 centers across 94 countries.
 The number of candidates reached 1 million in 2017.

 India has 8 JLPT test centers: Bengaluru, Chennai, Kolkata, Mumbai, New Delhi, Pune, Santiniketan (West Bengal), and Karur (Tamil Nadu).